A man is experiencing difficulty hearing

 A Guide to the Different Types of Hearing Loss

 Hearing loss refers to a partial or total impairment of a person’s hearing ability.
-It’s one of the most common disabilities around the world and can anyone, regardless of age or gender.
+It’s one of the most common disabilities.
+Did you know that hearing aids can help with tinnitus relief?
+They amplify external sounds, masking the internal ringing or buzzing noise associated with tinnitus.
+Many modern hearing aids come with built-in tinnitus sound therapy features to further alleviate the perception of tinnitus.
 There are five main types of hearing loss, and the type of hearing loss depends on what part of the auditory system is affected.

 Five Types of Hearing Loss